1992 San Diego Chargers season: Week 4: at Houston Oilers

-San Diego dropped to 0–4 as they were shut out for the first time in four seasons.
 As they had in their first two games, the Chargers gave up a touchdown on their opponent's first drive, Warren Moon leading an 80-yard drive and finishing it with a 3-yard pass to Haywood Jeffires.
 The Oilers added a field goal on their next possession.
-San Diego then converted three third downs in a row, moving from their own 22 to a 3rd and 1 from the Houston 30; Butts and Bernstine were stopped for no gain on back-to-back plays, turning the ball over on downs.
-On their next drive, they picked up four first downs in moving from their own 2 to a 3rd and 1 at the Houston 39 - this time, Bernstine was stopped for a loss of a yard, and the Chargers elected to punt.
+San Diego then converted three third downs in a row, moving from its own 22 to a 3rd and 1 from the Houston 30; Butts and Bernstine were stopped for no gain on back-to-back plays, turning the ball over on downs.
+On their next drive, they picked up four first downs in moving from their own 2-yard line to a 3rd and 1 at the Houston 39 - this time, Bernstine was stopped for the loss of a yard, and the Chargers elected to punt.

 The Chargers were still in the game entering the 3rd quarter, trailing 10–0.
 However, they punted on their first three possessions of the second half, and Houston responded with two touchdowns and a field goal.
-San Diego's best chance to avoid the shutout came with five minutes left, after Harmon's 32-yard catch gave them a 1st and goal at the Oiler 4.
+San Diego's best chance to avoid the shutout came with five minutes left, after Harmon's 32-yard catch gave the Chargers a 1st and goal at the Oilers 4-yard line.
 After two incompletions and a run for no gain, Humphries threw his second interception on the day.
 A third followed in the final seconds.

-Having gone six consecutive quarters without a point and ten without a touchdown, San Diego were already three games behind the division-leading Broncos and Chiefs.
-This latest one-sided defeat drew negative reviews from the Californian press, with the LA Times giving them a report card with six F grades out of nine, while the North County Times described them as potentially the league's worst team.
+San Diego dropped to 0–4 and was shut out for the first time in four seasons.
+Having gone six consecutive quarters without a point and ten without a touchdown, San Diego was already three games behind the division-leading Broncos and Chiefs.
+This latest one-sided defeat drew negative reviews from the Californian press, with the Los Angeles Times giving them a report card with six F grades out of nine, while the North County Times described them as potentially the league's worst team.